Xaxis/ipfs-scraper/README.md

     ```

 3. **Verify the Application is Running**
-   - Ensure that both the application and database containers are running.
+   - Ensure that both the application and database containers are running by looking at the CLI output.
-   - The API will be accessible at http://localhost:8080.
+   - The API will be accessible at http://localhost:8080 (if you get a 404 message, it's working!).

-4. **Interact with the Database**
-   - The database is accessible at `localhost:5432` with the following credentials:
-     - Username: `postgres`
-     - Password: `password`
-     - Database: `ipfs_scraper`

-5. **Shutting Down**
+4. **Shutting Down**
    ```bash
    docker-compose down
    ```